udvarid/hobbyProjektChess/README.md

 # hobbyProjektChess
-Classic Chess program (Western type, wiht the standard rules) written in Java.
+Classic Chess program (Western type, with the standard rules) written in Java.
 The visualisation made with JavaFX.

 You can chosse a human-human version and a human-computer version (the computer is the black one).
 The AI is not too strong, it thinks only